 This sit-in kayak is made for people who like whitewater paddling but perhaps don’t have the luxury of a large garage or even a car for transportation.

-For the size of the pack and the low weight, the craft is a good size kayak and remarkably sturdy.
-It may not have the cargo net or cargo space of most kayaks but this is to be expected for its incredibly versatile and lightweight construction.
+For the size of the pack and the low weight, the craft is a good size recreational kayak and remarkably sturdy.
+It may not have the cargo net or cargo space of most kayaks, but this is to be expected for its incredibly versatile and lightweight construction.